vtabary/mots-damour/README.md

 ## Features

 - Direct camera display with visual filters
-- Can disable the camera display by pressing the space bar
+- Can disable the camera display by pressing the space bar, page up or page down (for remote control)
 - Pan and zoom on video

 ## TODO